-Of the various places offering Scuba Diving in India, Scuba Diving in Andamans is one of the most scenic with crystal clear water and coral reefs teeming with fish and other water based wildlife that you might not see anywhere else in this region.
-These are all offered by Pugmarks under the Andaman Tour Package.
+Of the various places offering Scuba Diving in India, Scuba Diving in Andaman is one of the most scenic with crystal clear water and coral reefs teeming with fish and other water based wildlife that you might not see anywhere else in this region.
+These are all offered by Pugmarks under the Andaman Tour Packages.

-Objective of the Andaman Tour Package Camp :
+Objective of the Andaman Tour Packages Camp :

 This camp serves dual purpose.
 Learning about the natural history of the rainforests on these islands is fascinating.
 Anthropology is an added input – learning about the aboriginal communities – some of them having no linkages to the modern civilization.
 The marine life is the other fascinating facet of Andaman’s.

 The Andaman and Nicobar Islands comprise around 572 islands (only 36 islands are inhabited) formed by a submarine mountain range, which separates the Bay of Bengal from the Andaman Sea.
 The islands attain maximum altitude at Saddle Peak (730 m), formed mainly of limestone, sandstone, and clay.